Microsoft: Enterprises have upgraded Windows 10 just once a year from the start

 Before Spataro's missive, all Windows 10 SKUs (stock-keeping units) were allowed 18 months of free support.

 As Computerworld wrote in this FAQ here and here and here, the 30-month support extension for enterprises meant that annual-and-just-annual feature upgrades were eminently doable.
-By exclusively deploying each fall's upgrade, even the least agile organizations could slow down Microsoft's Windows-as-a-service tempo.
+By exclusively deploying each fall's upgrade, even the least agile organisations could slow down Microsoft's Windows-as-a-service tempo.

 Turns out that they were so desperate to get out from under Microsoft's mandated upgrade-every-six-months pace that they'd been doing yearly from the get-go.